Only in its giddily gory finale does the outrageousness of the film’s violence come close to matching that of its plot.

 In every scene, the film’s cutting is dictated by the turbulent pace of the characters’ inner lives.

 Joseph Kosinski’s Only the Brave displays a kinship to Howard Hawks’s hard-nosed, old-fashioned pragmatism.

 Robert Altman’s sprawling tragicomic testament to fate and infidelity gets an impressive 4K upgrade from the Criterion Collection.

-With this immaculate Blu-ray transfer of Magic Mike XXL, you’re invited to indulge the film’s multitudinous pleasures without shame or judgment.
+With this immaculate Blu-ray transfer, you’re invited to indulge the film’s multitudinous pleasures without shame or judgment.

 Magic Mike XXL plays like the party bus whose road was charitably paved.